University of Silicon Valley: Modern history

 In 2010 the college was acquired by Palm Ventures, a private equity firm.
 The following year Charles "Chuck" House, executive director of the Media X program at Stanford University, became chancellor.
 Deborah Snyder was appointed president of the college in 2014.
 As of 2018, the current Chief Executive Officer is Charles Restivo.
 As a result of the acquisition, the college lost its original property tax exemption as a non-profit institution.

-In April 2021, the university formally took the name of "University of Silicon Valley", referring to the local high-technology growth of Silicon Valley.
+In April 2021, the university was renamed "University of Silicon Valley".